srinman/aks-networking/cni/README.md

 5. **Use internal load balancers** for backend services
 6. **Implement proper NSG rules** for security

-## Exercise 4: Web Application Routing (Managed Ingress) {#create-a-cluster-with-web-application-routing}
+## Exercise 4: Application Routing (Managed Ingress) {#create-a-cluster-with-web-application-routing}

 ### Background and Context
-Web Application Routing is Azure's fully managed ingress solution for AKS, providing a simplified way to expose HTTP and HTTPS routes to your applications.
+Application Routing is Azure's fully managed ingress solution for AKS, providing a simplified way to expose HTTP and HTTPS routes to your applications.
 This managed service eliminates the complexity of manual ingress controller setup and maintenance.

 ### Key Concepts to Understand
 - **Managed Ingress Controller:** Azure-managed NGINX ingress controller